CogHillGolfCard/GolfCard/README.md

-# GolfCard an attempt to create an Android app for skins game
+# GolfCard:  An attempt to create an Android app for our skins game